-John chose to study the audience’s verbal and non-verbal feedback and then offered his findings on how to measure what’s happening with your audience when they themselves may not be able to tell you.
+John chose to study the audience’s verbal and non-verbal feedback and then offered his findings on how to understand what’s happening with your audience when they themselves may not be able to tell you.

 John Enright: How to Read a Live Audience’s Cues